Skip to Content

 The tour started out with everyone meeting at the retrofitted 1971 fire engine.
 Many of us took selfies in front of the fire truck before climbing aboard and picking a seat.

-The truck has a canopy on top to shield some rain and sunlight, but it’s mostly an open air vehicle.
+The truck has a canopy to shield some rain and sunlight, but it’s mostly an open-air vehicle.

-There are benches around the sides of the truck and our tour guide Glenn sat at the front where he had a head set and a large screen.
+There were benches around the truck’s sides, and our tour guide, Glenn, sat at the front, where he had a headset and a large screen.

-So, when Glenn asked if any of us would like to wear a firefighter jacket for the duration of the tour, every one of us jumped at the opportunity to put on another layer!
+So, when Glenn asked if any of us would like to wear a firefighter jacket for the duration of the tour, we jumped at the opportunity to put on another layer!

-The Portland Fire Engine Co truck is equipped with a large monitor so guides can show multimedia presentations during this unique tour of Portland Maine
+The Portland Fire Engine Co truck is equipped with a large monitor so guides can show multimedia presentations during this Portland Sightseeing Tour.

 Glenn did a great job showing us a multimedia presentation about Fort Gorges on the truck.
 Photo credit: Marcie Cheung